PointlessWidgetsCo/blog/src/content/blog/csp/index.md

   })();
 </script>

-### Footnotes
+**Footnotes**

-- <small>This list was heavily assisted by generative AI, so please use it with care and confirm details with official sources.</small>
+- <small>This list was heavily assisted by GenAI, so please use it with care and confirm details with official sources.</small>
+- <small>The Field of Education has been estimated using GenAI and personal judgement.
+While broad classifications are generally reliable, users are advised to treat narrow and detailed levels with caution.</small>
 - <small>There is no available information about CSP courses at **Batchelor Institute of Indigenous Tertiary Education**.</small>
 - <small>CSPs are available at **University of Divinity** for students only from disadvantaged backgrounds.</small>
 - <small>The **University of Melbourne** and **University of Canberra** assign CSP on a subject basis rather than on a course basis.
 Hence, to calculate costs of a course, you need to add individual subjects.</small>